 Halal is an Arabic word translated as “permissible” and a term referring to things that have been made permissible by Islamic law (Shari’ah) that relates to food, dress, finances, actions, etc. Muslims, followers of the Islamic faith, believe these laws are of Divine origin laid out by Allah (God) in the Holy Qur’an and in the authenticated Ahadith (sayings of the Prophet Muhammed ﷺ).
-The opposite of halal is haram.
+The opposite of Halal is haram, or what is prohibited or impermissible.

 Islamic dietary laws expressly forbid the consumption of alcohol, blood, pork, and carrion, animals of prey such as those with fangs (i.e. snakes), anything of human origin, and a few other creatures that aren’t so common in the West.
 As such, Muslims who follow this are required to abstain from eating these substances, as well as those by-products made from them.
 Halal cooking, in a broad sense, is food preparation that incorporates these dietary guidelines.